Tis1201/data_fs04/docs/architecture/device/mqtt/DEVICE_CONNECT.md

 ## Device Connection (post-claim)

-This document describes how a **claimed device** should connect to FS04 over MQTT using its `deviceId` and API key.
+This document describes how a **claimed device** connects to FS04 over MQTT using its `deviceId` and API key.

-> Note: this is the target behavior.
-The claim flow is implemented
-> (see `DEVICE_CLAIM.md`); the device-connect mint endpoint will follow this
-> contract.

 ---